YJonmo/agentic_rag/README.md

-# AI Agent with Image Classification and Wikipedia Search tools
+# Chatbot example with Agent RAG for an insurance company

 This chatbot is built using an Agentic RAG approach and FastAPI.
 It leverages the Mixtral-8x7B model with Chroma database and incorporates three tools corresponding to different RAG implementations: FAQ queries, product details queries, and occupation-based insurance product queries.